annnnnne0811/MusicVisuals23/README.md

 # Instructions
 The user will be presented with a menu containing options 1-4.
-This will allow the user to enter a key from 1-4 to choose.
+This will allow the user to enter a key from 1-4 to choose which type design that they would like to see.
+Press 1 - Anne which shows
+Press 2 - Airish which shows
+Press 3 - Mena which shows a house with street lights that has grass and a pond with rocks around it, with a rocket moving up to the moon
+Press 4 - Paris which shows
 # How it works

 # What I am most proud of in the assignment